For high-net-worth families at the helm of family-owned enterprises, retirement planning is a multifaceted challenge…

-Ordinary dividends received from such corporations are taxed to the individual recipients at 15.86% to 42.31% (in Alberta) based on the recipient’s personal marginal income tax rate.
+Ordinary dividends received from such corporations are taxed to the individual recipients at 15.86% to 42.31% (in Alberta) for 2023 (15.86% to 42.31% in 2024) based on the recipient’s personal marginal income tax rate.
 This is lower than the tax rates on salaries to account for the tax already paid by the corporation.

-However, using the same rate would penalize corporations that pay the higher rate of tax on earnings more than $500,000.
+However, using the same rate would penalize corporations that pay a higher rate of tax on earnings of more than $500,000.
 As such, those corporations can designate to pay eligible dividends.

-Corporations that pay tax at the higher corporate rate of tax (23% in Alberta) can build up a general rate income pool (GRIP).
+Corporations that pay tax at the higher corporate rate of tax (23% in Alberta for 2023 and 2024) can build up a general rate income pool (GRIP).
 Dividends can be distributed from this GRIP balance as eligible dividends.
-Eligible dividends received by individuals are taxed at 2.57% to 34.31% at the recipient’s personal marginal income tax rate (in Alberta) a rate lower than even the ordinary dividends to account for the higher corporate tax rate paid.
-The downside is eligible dividends are only distributable based on opening balances or the prior year closing balance.
+Eligible dividends received by individuals are taxed at 2.57% to 34.31% (for both 2023 and 2024) at the recipient’s personal marginal income tax rate (in Alberta) a rate lower than even the ordinary dividends to account for the higher corporate tax rate paid.
+The downside is eligible dividends are only distributable based on opening balances or the prior year’s closing balance.

 While the Canadian government has traditionally had a path towards integration (taxing individuals the same regardless of how their income is generated (eligible vs. ineligible dividends or salary) – there are shifts in advantages to the recipient in receiving eligible dividends when compared to ordinary dividends from year to year.
 It is therefore important to plan each year.